wombleton/gitlaw-nz/acts/U/Unsolicited Goods and Services Act 1975.md

 *   (1) No person shall make a request in the name of another person that goods be sent to that other person where, if those goods were sent to that other person, those goods would be unsolicited goods unless the first-mentioned person has the express or implied authority of that other person to make that request.

-    (2) Every person who acts in contravention of subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $300\.
+    (2) Every person who acts in contravention of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $300\.

     Compare: Unordered Goods and Services Act 1972 s 11 (SA)

+    Section 7(2): amended, on 1 July 2013, by [section 413][15] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Invoices for unordered goods and services